hades/poezio/doc/source/configuration.rst

         **Default value:** ``-1``

-        Exact same thing than :term:`hide_status_change`, except that it concerns the quit message, and that it will be hidden only if the value is ``0``.
+        Exact same thing as :term:`hide_status_change`, except that it concerns the quit messages, and that it will be hidden only if the value is ``0``.

         Default setting means:
         - all quit and join notices will be displayed